alacrity-ai/shipwright-survivors/README.md

   - [ ] "Treasure Goblins" (Ship which flees and has good drops)

 TODOS:
+  - [ ] More UI Scaling fixes for resolution support/scaling support
+  - [ ] Explore gating hull size, and having max hull size increasable via the passive tree
+    - [ ] Starter ships could have implicit max hull sizes
+  - [ ] Add the concept of a selectable startship
+    - [ ] Upon returning to base, you are given 2 additional starter ships
+    - [ ] Starter ships will have implicit bonuses per ship, e.g.
+      - [ ] Starter ship 1: Engines add 20% more speed
+      - [ ] Starter ship 2: Projectiles only fire forward
+      - [ ] Starter ship 3: Turrets have 20% more damage
   - [ ] Add settings menu to the titlescreen
+  - [ ] Multilingual support, use this technique:
+      ```
+      import { tr } from '@/i18n/template';

+      {
+        type: 'line',
+        speakerId: 'carl',
+        text: tr`intro-briefing.line1|Greetings, Shipwright Second Class.
+Assessing your consciousness status...`,
+      }
+      ``` And then keep the other language definitions for intro-briefing.line1 in another file
   - [x] Allow pause menu parameterization wherein the abandon mission button is greyed out during the first tutorial mission
       - [ ] Also allow Quitting directly from this menu if we're in electron
   - [x] Clicking Resume on the pause menu does not free up input